-One of the duties involved in giving the perfect best man speech is to give a toast to the newlyweds – you’ll have to ask everyone to raise their glasses and drink to the happy couple and their future together.
-It’s the ideal way to end a best man’s speech.
-We’ve got some great toast examples for you to use.
+One of the duties involved in giving the perfect best man speech is to give a best man speech toast to the newlyweds – you’ll have to ask everyone to raise their glasses and drink to the happy couple and their future together.

 The Traditional Toast

 Sometimes the traditional way is the best – play it safe with a classic and heart-warming toast like one of these…

 - “Please join me in raising a glass to the happy couple – to [NAME] and [NAME]”

 - “I’d like you all to join me in wishing the new Mr and Mr/Mrs [NAME] all the wealth, health and happiness in the world.
 To the newlyweds!”

 - “To my best friend and his beautiful bride/groom: the new Mr and Mrs/Mr [NAME]”

 - “Please make sure your glasses are charged and join me in toasting the new Mr and Mrs/Mr [NAME].
 Ladies and gentlemen, to the [bride/groom and groom]!”

 - “They say you don’t marry the person you can live with, you marry the person you can’t live without.
 That sums up [NAME] and [NAME] perfectly.
 To the happy couple”